mediumboat/PropCare/README.md

 ## Description of each file:

-baselines.py: including codes for DLCE model (or some other recommendation models)
+baselines.py: including codes for DLCE model (or some other recommendation models) (Many thanks to Masahiro Sato for their open source codes)

-evaluator.py: evaluation code to compute CP@10, CP@100 and CDCG
+evaluator.py: evaluation code to compute CP@10, CP@100 and CDCG (Many thanks to Masahiro Sato for their open source codes)

-main: the entrance of the program
+main.py: the entrance of the program

 models.py: codes for our proposed PropCare model